chapter two

 • Using a tokenizer to prepare input text for an LLM

-• The step-by-step process of text generation using a pre-trained LLM
+• The step-by-step process of generating text with a pretrained LLM

 • Caching and compilation techniques for speeding up LLM text generation

 In the previous chapter, we discussed the difference between conventional large language models (LLMs) and reasoning models.
-Also, we introduced several techniques to improve the reasoning capabilities of LLMs.
-These reasoning techniques are usually applied on top of a conventional (base) LLM.
+We also introduced several techniques that can improve the reasoning capabilities of LLMs.
+These techniques are usually applied on top of a conventional (base) LLM.

-In this chapter, we will lay the groundwork for the upcoming chapters by loading a pre-trained base model, as illustrated in figure 2.1.
+In this chapter, we’ll lay the groundwork for the upcoming chapters by loading a pretrained base model, as shown in figure 2.1.
 Previously, we discussed how reasoning methods are often added after the usual post-training stages.
-However, starting from a base model makes it easier to see which capabilities come from the reasoning methods themselves.
-In other words, the conventional LLM in this chapter is a non-reasoning LLM, and more specifically a pre-trained base model rather than an instruction- or preference-tuned assistant.
+But starting from a base model makes it easier to see which capabilities come from the reasoning methods themselves.
+The conventional LLM in this chapter is a nonreasoning LLM, and more specifically, a pretrained base model rather than an instruction- or preference-tuned assistant.

-Figure 2.1 A mental model depicting the four main stages of developing a reasoning model.
-This chapter focuses on stage 1, loading a conventional LLM and implementing the text generation functionality.
+Figure 2.1 The four main stages of developing a reasoning model.
+This chapter focuses on stage 1: loading a conventional LLM and implementing the text generation functionality.

 2.2 Setting up the coding environment